According to NVIDIA, the standard operating temperature of a graphics processing unit (GPU) is 104°F to 194°F (40°C to 90°C).

 4. Stressed GPU

 A GPU gets overheated when it is put under excessive load.
-GPUs have maximum thresholds.
+They have maximum thresholds.

-So, check if your GPU is capable of supporting your games, applications, and graphics-intensive tasks.
+So, check if your GPU can support your games, applications, and graphics-intensive tasks.

 How to fix it